iandennismiller/swandive/readme.md

 0. Download Swandive to your local machine

-    This will automatically install Xenadu, which is required for Swandive to work.
+    This will automatically install Xenadu, which is required for Swandive to work.  setup.sh will also generate random passwords that will be used later in the installation.

     ```
     curl -L https://github.com/iandennismiller/swandive/tarball/master -o swandive.tgz